songlining/vault-tpm-helper-demo/steps.md

 **Why SANs are critical:**
 - Modern TLS libraries (including Go, used by vault-tpm-helper) require Subject Alternative Names
 - Legacy certificates using only Common Name (CN) are rejected by default
-- Without proper SANs, vault-tmp-helper cannot establish TLS connections to Vault
+- Without proper SANs, vault-tpm-helper cannot establish TLS connections to Vault
 - The setup script now automatically creates certificates with proper SANs

 ### Reset Demo Environment